 Jesus was speaking about his darkest of times – his crucifixion.
 He pictured his life as the kernel of wheat, a seed.
 The seed cannot germinate as long as the seed is in the light.
 It’s unproductive – it remains only a single seed.
 It must go into the ground – a dark time – to germinate.
 Only after it’s planted and goes through the process of germination and transformation – the dark time – is the potential inside unlocked to produce the life and much fruit locked within.

 There are seeds in you – seed dreams, seed goals, seed talents, seed objectives, seed potential, etc. These seeds will only germinate, and there potentially unlocked in dark times.
 Your dark times “glorify you.”
-You germinate and transform in dark times.
-Your character is developed.
-Your priorities are adjusted.
+You germinate and transform in dark times, and your character is developed.
+Also your priorities are adjusted.
 Dark times make you strong.
 Your vision realigns.
 You become who you and God want you to become because of dark times.
 Dark times are necessary if your dreams germinate and become fruitful.
 You don’t realize it, but dark times are a blessing.

 If given enough information we see every person in the Bible, all the mighty in faith (Hebrews chapter 11), went through dark times.
 Noah, Abraham, Sarah, Jacob, Joseph, Moses, Samuel, David, Job and on and on it goes.
 God will allow Satan to bring dark times, but God will use the dark time to bring germination unlocking the potential within us.
 What I want you to see is at the end of every dark time, when handled correctly, there was always fruit and blessing.
 Always!

 How about Joseph?
 Joseph’s own brothers betrayed him, threw him into a pit, sold him as a slave, he was falsely accused by Potiphar’s wife and put into prison for thirteen years.